-- International applicants applying as New Freshmen, Transfer, Certificate, and MFA-Creative Writing must abide by the international application requirements. - Students that identify as Canadian First Nations must first apply as International until proof of the Jay Treaty is on file; they will then be changed to a domestic student. - International students must apply for admission at least six months prior to the date of expected enrollment. - International applicants must have graduated from a school equivalent to the twelfth grade in the United States. - International students are not eligible for federal financial assistance. - All international students in F-1 status must take at least 12 semester hours in their degree plan each semester while attending IAIA. - An I-20 A-B will not be issued from the Institute until the applicant has completed the admissions file and has been accepted. - All documents submitted with the application must be official or original.
+- International applicants applying as New Freshmen, Transfer, Certificate, and MFA-Creative Writing must abide by the international application requirements. - Must pay for materials that fall outside of in-class demonstrations in studio courses. - International students must apply for admission at least six months prior to the date of expected enrollment. - International applicants must have graduated from a school equivalent to the twelfth grade in the United States. - International students are not eligible for federal financial assistance. - All international students in F-1 status must take at least 12 semester hours in their degree plan each semester while attending IAIA. - An I-20 A-B will not be issued from the Institute until the applicant has completed the admissions file and has been accepted. - All documents submitted with the application must be official or original.